Chota, Ecuador

-The Chota valley people are of African descent.
-Most were brought here as slaves during the colonial period, particularly when many of the great sugar estates were owned and organised by the Jesuits.
-Esmeraldas, to the west, is the main African descendant area in the country.
-These people are supposedly descendants of slaves escaping from wrecked slave ships, just as is the African descendant population of the Choco in Colombia.
+The majority of Chota Valley people are of African descent.
+Their ancestors were brought here as slaves during the colonial period, particularly when many of the great sugar estates were owned and organised by the Jesuits.
+According to research done in the 1960s, the Jesuit administrator in Panamá City purchased 100 slaves that were sent via the coast to work the cane fields after the lands were donated to the Society of Jesus, the previous encomendado having worked his native residents to death during a malaria outbreak.
+Oral history claims almost all the black residents of the valley descend from the named list of 74 survivors of the trek, who arrived in 1775.
+[Esmeraldas, to the west, is the main home of people of African descent in the country.
+These people are supposedly descendants of slaves escaping from wrecked slave ships, just as is the African descendant population of the Choco in Colombia.]
 Similar African descendant populations, occur in the hot valley south of Cuenca in southern Ecuador and, to the north in Colombia, in the Patía valley.

 The Chota valley is somewhat culturally unique as a black settlement in Hispanic America located far from the lowlands.
-Afro-Bolivians are similarly located away from lowland areas.
+Afro-Bolivians of the Yungas are similarly located away from coastal areas.
+Because they have preserved some of their ancestral cultures and absorbed traditions of their predominately indigenous neighbors, rather than other Afro-Latino cultures, they are cultural isolates.

 The climate in the upper Chota valley can be hot or cool, but is consistently dusty.
-The valley bottom is dry (around 1000 mm.annually) and temperatures range between 16 and 29 degrees Celsius.
-As the valley descends towards the coast is passes through cloud forest and is more humid.
+The valley bottom is dry (around 100–250 mm. annually) and temperatures range between 16 and 29 degrees Celsius.
+The river valley descends towards the coast after leaving the Chota and passes through cloud forest into coastal ecology that is much more humid.
 Annual flooding and landslides are a dangerous problem in the rainy season.
-Homes are simple and most are one room only.
-They are made of cinder blocks or grass and reeds.
+Homes are simple and most are one or two rooms only.
+They are now made of cinder blocks although some of the traditional wattle and daub of grass and reeds remain beside adobe houses.
+Plantain, reed and palm branch thatch were traditionally used for roofing.
+Modern houses may have roofs of galvanized iron sheets, tejas (curved ceramic tiles) or other materials.

-The Chota valley has recently become the site of much community tourism, in which travelers can live with families and experience the valley's culture.
+The Chota valley has recently become the site of much community tourism, in which travelers can live with families and experience the valley's culture, its unique Spanish and bomba music.
+The change in economy since 2000 has brought in many mestizo business-owners without providing much involvement or direct work for the traditional valley residents.